-- Only one passenger under the age of 18 can accompany you in the car.
-This restriction does not apply if a parent or guardian is also in the car, or the minors in the car live in the same house as you (i.e. your siblings).
+- Only 1 passenger under 18 years old can accompany you in the car.
+(NOTE: This restriction does not apply if a parent or guardian is also in the car, or the minors in the car live are your siblings.)

-- The nighttime restriction still applies.
-Thus, you cannot drive without a licensed parent or guardian between the hours of 11 p.m. and 5 a.m.
-However, under the provisional license, there are a few exceptions: work and school.
-The former requires a written document from your employer, and it must be in the car with you; the latter requires a form signed by your parent or guardian.
+- You cannot drive without a licensed parent or guardian between the hours of 11 p.m. and 5 a.m., unless you are driving to or from work/school and posses a written document from your employer or a form signed by your parent or guardian.

 - Any traffic citations received during this stage will result in your license being suspended or possibly revoked for up to one year.

-Until you have reached the age of 17, however, you will need to hold onto the provisional license.
-If you are 17 and have had the provisional license for a minimum of six months without receiving any traffic tickets, you are eligible to turn that license in for a license with full privileges.
+If you are 17 years old and have had the provisional license for a minimum of 6 months without receiving any traffic tickets, you are eligible to turn that license in for a license with full privileges.

-The fees to apply for an instruction permit, take the written and road tests, and receive a driver's license vary from county to county, so check with your local licensing office (see below) to find out how much you can expect to pay for the entire process.Local Drivers Education
+The fees to apply for an instruction permit, take the written and road tests, and receive a driver's license vary from county to county, so check with your local Hawaii DMV office to determine the fees that apply to you.Local Drivers Education